KeelaBe/blender-glue/README.md

 # blender-glue
-A repo for my first blender project for a glue bottle made in blender.
+This is just a small repo for my first blender project where I am going to attempt to make a glue bottle for a game addon I am planning to make for Garry's Mod and later S&Box.